Kampfkarren/Vscode-Luau-Analyzer/README.md

 ## Errors

-If your experiencing linter errors when requiring a module, you should try using `::` (typecast).
+If you're experiencing linter errors when requiring a module, you should try using `::` (typecast).

 ## Use for Roblox

-If your using this extension for roblox development, you should consider creating a [`.luarc`](https://github.com/Roblox/luau/blob/master/rfcs/config-luaurc.md) file in your project root.
+If you're using this extension for roblox development, you should consider creating a [`.luarc`](https://github.com/Roblox/luau/blob/master/rfcs/config-luaurc.md) file in your project root.

 Heres a small template: